Pedra de Fogo Formation: Paleoenvironment

 Size of the holotype specimen of Prionosuchus (green) and largest known specimen (gray) relative to a human.

 During the time of its deposition 278 Myr ago, the Pedra de Fogo Formation was located much further south than today, with the Tropic of Capricorn passing through the region.
-This formation was deposited in restricted, shallow inland seas, as well as costal and continental environments, mostly during warm climates, with the northern portions of the formation providing taxa continental in origin, the middle portion providing a mixture between continental and marine taxa and the southern portion exhibiting a predominance of marine taxa.
+This formation was deposited in restricted, shallow inland seas, as well as coastal and continental environments, mostly during warm climates, with the northern portions of the formation providing taxa continental in origin, the middle portion providing a mixture between continental and marine taxa and the southern portion exhibiting a predominance of marine taxa.
 Some fossil-bearing regions have been interpreted as fluvio-lacustrine in origin, deposited in a variety of both aquatic and terrestrial sub-environments on the margins and nearshores of big continental lakes, on seasonal floodplains and channels, and in small ponds.

 The flora described of this formation is not very diverse and made up of a few endemic species known from petrified wood and compressed material.
 Despite the large area which the Pedra de Fogo Formation extends over, there are still significant gaps on the paleobotanical understanding of this formation.
 Moreover, there is a frequent uncertainty about the correct stratigraphic position and sedimentary environment in which these fossils were deposited.
 Some of these fossil plants include the tree fern Psaronius, a dubious cycad Teresinoxylon, a lycophyte Cyclostigma, among others.
 Similarly rich is the assemblange of mostly aquatic vertebrates that the formation has produced, although some reptiles have also been found.
 Some of the aquatic fauna includes many chondrichthyans, such as ctenacanth and xenacanth sharks, eugeneodonts, petalodonts, the palaeonisciform Brazilicthys, and some undescribed lungfish and coelacanths.
 There are also a number of temnospondyl amphibians from the area, the most notable of which being Prionosuchus, but also the dvinosaurs Timonya anneae and Procuhy nazariensis, as well as an unnamed rhinesuchid.
 Stromatolites are also present.